 Keys to Success

 Working with a new supplier can be daunting!
-The intention of this blog is to give an explanation of an ideal quote submission and also bring to light some of the available options that LaCroix can provide.
-Do not worry if you need something not mentioned in this article; just reach out and ask.
-LaCroix is a customer-driven company and we are constantly adapting our practices to fit the requests of our customers.
-Now supplying prototypes as fast as 3-4 weeks.
+This blog intends to give an explanation of an ideal quote submission and also bring to light some of the available options that LaCroix can provide.
+Do not worry if you need something not mentioned in this article; reach out and ask.
+LaCroix is a customer-driven company, and we are continually adapting our practices to fit the requests of our customers and now supplying prototypes as fast as 3-4 weeks.
 Click the "Get a Quote" button below to submit an RFQ today!

 Initially, manufacturing engineers are the point of contact for customer quotes.
-It is critical for us to be able to understand exactly what the customer needs.
+It is critical for us to be able to understand accurately what the customer needs.
 Supplying an optical print is the best practice to pass along this information.
-The document should supply mechanical specifications, optical material, and coating requirements.
-At this point in time, any tolerance in question will be addressed.
-This will drastically speed up the quoting process allowing us to get your quote back as soon as possible.
+The document should provide mechanical specifications, optical material, and coating requirements.
+At this point, any tolerance in question will be addressed.
+Providing an optical print will drastically speed up the quoting process allowing us to get your quote back as soon as possible.
 Click the "Click here to Download Tolerance Chart" button below to access our tolerance chart.
 Once the tolerances are understood, there is a reference print shown below that outlines the relevant information needed.

-We have numerous packaging options that are available from trays, individual envelopes, vacuum sealed anti-static clean-room bags, clam shells, and plastic PET-G containers.
+We have numerous packaging options that are available from trays, individual envelopes, and vacuum sealed anti-static clean-room bags, clamshells, and plastic PET-G containers.
 Some geometries require specific tooling and are not always in stock.
-Therefore, let us know if you require specific packaging.
+Therefore, let us know if you need specific packaging.
 Labels can also be customized as shown below:

 Our typical lead time is 6-8 weeks depending on the availability of raw material.
 We now offer an expedited delivery service, referred to as our Prototype Expedited Delivery Service (PEDS).
-This allows us to produce and deliver optics in 3-5 weeks.
-This requires an alternate quote methodology and therefore the earlier alerted, the quicker the quote will be turned around.
-Our lead times DO NOT account for transit time and therefore careful attention should be placed on how parts ship leaving our facility.
+Providing our Prototype Expedited Delivery Service allows us to produce and deliver optics in 3-5 weeks.
+As a result, this requires an alternate quote methodology, and therefore the earlier alerted, the quicker the quote will be turned around.
+Our lead times DO NOT account for transit time, and therefore careful attention should be placed on how parts ship leaving our facility.
 Please refer to the following maps supplied by FedEx and UPS for ground shipping from Arkansas.

 We hope this information gives you a better idea of what to expect when ordering custom precision optics.
-In the previous sections, we explained the various steps such as: print, inspection data, packaging, delivery, and paperwork.
-Each of these steps are crucial in speeding up the quoting and ordering processes.
-Please don't hesitate to contact us if you have any further questions about our customer on-boarding process.
+In the previous sections, we explained the various steps such as print, inspection data, packaging, delivery, and paperwork.
+Each of these steps is crucial in speeding up the quoting and ordering processes.
+Please don't hesitate to contact us if you have any further questions about our customer onboarding process.